syncfusion-content/blazor-docs/blazor/diagram-component/print.md

 ## Page setup

 Some of the print options cannot be configured through JavaScript code.
-So the layout, paper size, and margin options have to customized using the browser page setup dialog.
+So the layout, paper size, and margin options have to be customized using the browser page setup dialog.
 Please refer to the following links to know more about the browser page setup:

 * [Chrome](https://support.google.com/chrome/answer/1069693?hl=en&visit_id=1-636335333734668335-3165046395&rd=1)
 * [Firefox](https://support.mozilla.org/en-US/kb/how-print-web-pages-firefox)